mileswatson/Hosta/README.md

 ## Node

 This section will guide you through the process of running a Hosta node.
-It is recommended to use a Raspberry Pi running Ubuntu or Linux Mint.
+It is recommended to use a Raspberry Pi running Ubuntu.

 ### 1. Install Dependencies